 VALUED AT $24.95

 No need to spend hours and hours online looking for the best price...

 We've done all the hard work for you!
 By working directly with Hurom we have secured the lowest and best prices you'll find anywhere online.
-Additionally when you purchase through us directly you're supported by our dedicated customer support team (who can help you with questions about juicing, the product and anything else!) plus cost price shipping anywhere in the US and Canada and the additional FREE DOWNLOAD pack valued at $82.79 to help keep you motivated.
+Additionally when you purchase through us directly you're supported by our dedicated customer support team (who can help you with questions about juicing, the product and anything else!) plus cost price shipping anywhere in the US and the additional FREE DOWNLOAD pack valued at $82.79 to help keep you motivated.